mattshirtliffe/mattshirtliffe.github.io/_posts/2019-09-11-using-an-else-clause-on-loops-python.markdown

 ---
 layout: post
-title:  "using an else clause on loops in Python"
+title:  "Using an else clause on loops in Python"
 date:   2019-09-11
 categories: python
 ---